ai-on-gke/website/site/content/docs/agentic/ray-serve/index.md

 - A terminal with `kubectl`, `helm` and `gcloud` and `terraform 1.12.1` installed.
 - A [Hugging Face](https://huggingface.co/) account with a token that has `Read` permission to access the Llama-3.1-8B-Instruct model.
 - Sufficient GPU quota in your Google Cloud project.
+You need at least 2 NVIDIA L4 GPUs in the region (us-central1) to deploy the tutorial's setup without quota-related errors.
 See [About GPUs](https://cloud.google.com/kubernetes-engine/docs/concepts/gpus#gpu_quota) and [Allocation quotas](https://cloud.google.com/compute/resource-usage#gpu_quota).
 - Access to the code repository: https://github.com/ai-on-gke/tutorials-and-examples

 ### Filesystem structure